woa-miatoll/Port-Windows-11-Redmi-Note-9-Pro/guide/English/1-partition-en.md

 - [ADB & Fastboot](https://developer.android.com/studio/releases/platform-tools)

 ### Notes:
-> **Warning** if you delete any partitions via diskpart later on or now windows will send a ufs command that gets misinterpreted which erase all your ufs
+> [!Warning]
-- All your data will be erased!
+> All your data will be erased!
 Backup now if needed.
+>
-- These commands have been tested.
+> These commands have been tested.
+>
-- Ignore `udevadm` warnings
+> Ignore `udevadm` warnings
+>
-- Do not run the same command twice
+> Do not run the same command twice
+>
-- DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/+ZZQCSx2n6Pk1M2Y9)
+> DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/+ZZQCSx2n6Pk1M2Y9)
+>

-#### ⚠️ Do not run all commands at once, execute them in order!
+> Do not run all commands at once, execute them in order!
+>

-##### ⚠️ DO NOT MAKE ANY MISTAKE!!!
+> DO NOT MAKE ANY MISTAKE!!!
 YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!

 ##### Boot OFOX recovery through the PC with the command
 ```cmd